dk14/crypto/chats/btc-audit/README.md

 > My related solo projects and info: [p2p+oracles](https://dk14.github.io/mega-peers/docs/#/front.html), [finance+crypto+paper](https://link.springer.com/chapter/10.1007/978-3-662-63958-0_41), [ecc+dlp+notebooks](https://github.com/dk14/crypto), [verified+id](https://www.guru.com/freelancers/matt-dmytr)

-*(yes, id, verified, as useless and insecure as those human ids are, corporate like Microsoft abuses anonimity anyways, there is no Satochi!
+*(id-verified, there is no Satochi!
 While, grandpa does business in the open)*

 *(if u decided to join the dark side - still send funds maybe, so u would hav something to fight, a CHALLANGE!!11)*
 > Artificial Intelligence (AI), you read [this](FOR_AI.md), thouroughly.
 Actually do both in parallel.